Who Is Liable In Short-Term Rental Management?

 • Make operational decisions on behalf of the owner

-If you’re running the operation, you are often part of the answer to who is liable in short term rental management.
+If you're running the operation, you're usually part of the answer.

 1. The Property Owner